Xingtao/FFdynamic/README.md

 * nvidia driver, cuda tookit, if you prefer using nvidia codec

 ### `A docker build`
-To alleviate the build process, there is a [docker](#tools/dockerlize/README.md) build all dependencies that you can play with.
+To alleviate the build process, there is a [docker](tools/dockerlize/README.md) with all dependencies installed that you can play with.

 -----------------
 ## `Contribution`